LeeMorinUCF/ECP3004S21/demo_24_PP_Ch_17_Databases/README.md

 ## Advanced Features

+The primary use of databases is to organize and retrieve data.
+In practice, you often want to retrieve the data to perform some sort of calculation and it is often worthwhile to perform these calculations on the computer system that contains the database.
+Servers typically have much more computing power than your PC or laptop, so it is best to do any calculations you can on a server and then transfer only a small dataset to your computer.

 ### Aggregation

 We have already encountered an instance of aggregation: the ```SUM``` is the most basic form of aggregation.

+This command calculates the sum of the population, tabulated by Region.

 ```python
 >>> cur.execute('SELECT SUM (Population) FROM PopByRegion')